nikitavoloboev/data/focusing/habits.md

 # Habits

-I use [Streaks](https://streaksapp.com) iOS app to ensure I complete my 6 daily habits are an essential subset of life [rules](rules.md) I try to follow to live a happy life.
+I use [Streaks](https://streaksapp.com) iOS app to ensure I complete my 6 daily habits I try to follow to live a happy life.
+The habits are chosen with great care and are a subset of life [rules](rules.md) .

 ![](https://i.imgur.com/zs1wiPN.png)